Overshoot (signal): Electronics

 Also see the definition of overshoot in a control theory context.

-Mathematics
+Gibbs phenomenon

 In the approximation of functions, overshoot is one term describing quality of approximation.
 When a function such as a square wave is represented by a summation of terms, for example, a Fourier series or an expansion in orthogonal polynomials, the approximation of the function by a truncated number of terms in the series can exhibit overshoot, undershoot and ringing.
 The more terms retained in the series, the less pronounced the departure of the approximation from the function it represents.
 However, though the period of the oscillations decreases, their amplitude does not; this is known as the Gibbs phenomenon.
 For the Fourier transform, this can be modeled by approximating a step function by the integral up to a certain frequency, which yields the sine integral.
 This can be interpreted as convolution with the sinc function; in signal processing terms, this is a low-pass filter.